maize-genetics/phg_v2/docs/build_and_load.md

 #### Details - threads and parallelization
-Aligning with anchorwave is memory intensive and can be slow.
+Aligning with AnchorWave is memory intensive and can be slow.
 Processing speed may be increased by using multiple threads for each alignment, and/or by running multiple alignments in parallel.
 The amount of memory each thread takes is dependent on the processor type.
 The table below shows the memory usage for a single alignment based on processor type:

 | Processor | peak memory (GB) | wall time |
 |-----------|------------------|-----------|